equivalent/dude_policy/README.md

 you don't want to have conditions `if current_user` all over the place.
 That's why gem implements [Null Object Pattern](https://avdi.codes/null-objects-and-falsiness/) on `nil.dude` method that returns `false` all the time

+#### Implementation outside Rails

+the gem/lib is really tiny.
+Only dependancy is Rails itself.
+If you want to be vanilla Rails (no external gems) or implement this in other Ruby frameworks (e.g.
+Sinatra) feel free to copy individual files from the `lib` directly

+The whole gem is just  [delegator](https://github.com/equivalent/dude_policy/blob/master/lib/dude_policy/dude.rb), [nil extensions](https://github.com/equivalent/dude_policy/blob/master/lib/dude_policy/nil_extension.rb), memoized model methods [1](https://github.com/equivalent/dude_policy/blob/master/lib/dude_policy/has_policy.rb) [2](https://github.com/equivalent/dude_policy/blob/master/lib/dude_policy/is_a_dude.rb) and your [Policy Objects](https://blog.eq8.eu/article/policy-object.html).
+It's not a rocket science.

+**The important part is the philosophy not the gem !**

 ## Contributing